Popular North Indian flat bread that’s served for breakfast, lunch or dinner…

 - Add cumin seeds, saute for a couple of seconds.

 - Add onions and a few pinches of salt, saute till light golden in color.

-- Add ginger-garlic paste, green chillies, saute for a few minutes.
+- Add ginger-garlic paste, green chilies, saute for a few minutes.

-- Add turmeric powder, cumin powder and chilly powder, saute well.
+- Add turmeric powder, cumin powder and chili powder, saute well.

 - Add mashed potatoes, combine well with the spices and break any lumps formed.